We are excited to announce that the MineRL Diamond challenge has been selected for the NeurIPS 2021 competition track!

 The organizing team consists of:

 - William H. Guss (OpenAI and Carnegie Mellon University)

 - Byron V. Galbraith (Talla)

-- Brandon Houghton (OpenAI and Carnegie Mellon University)
+- Brandon Houghton (OpenAI)

 - Anssi Kanervisto (University of Eastern Finland)